(301) 874-1707 | Urbana | (301) 762-0062 | Fallsgrove Rockville

 Your eyes can show your age like no other part of your face.
 Over time, men and women alike may find their upper eyelids have become hooded and baggy, while lower eyelid skin looks puffy and wrinkled.

 Upper and lower eyelid surgery, or blepharoplasty, is designed to help you eliminate these problems by getting rid of excess eyelid skin and repositioning tissues to restore a youthful, rested look to your eyes.

-Dr. Will works with each of his Washington DC area eyelid surgery patients to create a customized eyelid rejuvenation plan involving upper blepharoplasty, lower blepharoplasty, or both.
+Dr. Will works with each of his Washington, DC area eyelid surgery patients to create a customized eyelid rejuvenation plan involving upper blepharoplasty, lower blepharoplasty, or both.

-Lifestyle choices, such as smoking and sunbathing, certainly contribute to skin aging around they eyes, and many patients are genetically prone to develop eye bags and dark circles under their eyes.
+Lifestyle choices, such as smoking and sunbathing, certainly contribute to skin aging around the eyes, and many patients are genetically prone to develop eye bags and dark circles under their eyes.
 But no matter what causes your eyes to look tired and aged, eyelid surgery can help.

 Be sure to visit your ophthalmologist prior to undergoing eyelid surgery, as it is important to confirm that you do not have any eye problems that could affect the success of your procedure.